Playing card suit: Origin and development of the Latin suits

 The earliest card games were trick-taking games and the invention of suits increased the level of strategy and depth in these games.
 A card of one suit cannot beat a card from another regardless of its rank.
 The concept of suits predates playing cards and can be found in Chinese dice and domino games such as Tien Gow.

 Chinese money-suited cards are believed to be the oldest ancestor to the Latin suit system.
 The money-suit system is based on denominations of currency: Coins, Strings of Coins, Myriads of Strings (or of coins), and Tens of Myriads.
 Old Chinese coins had holes in the middle to allow them to be strung together.
 A string of coins could easily be misinterpreted as a stick to those unfamiliar with them.

 By then the Islamic world had spread into Central Asia and had contacted China, and had adopted playing cards.
-The Muslims renamed the suit of myriads as cups; this may have been due to seeing a Chinese character for "myriad" (万) upside-down.
+The Muslims renamed the suit of myriads as cups; this may have been due to seeing a Chinese character for "myriad" (萬) upside-down.
 The Chinese numeral character for Ten (十) on the Tens of Myriads suit may have inspired the Muslim suit of swords.
 Another clue linking these Chinese, Muslim, and European cards are the ranking of certain suits.
 In many early Chinese games like Madiao, the suit of coins was in reverse order so that the lower ones beat the higher ones.
 In the Indo-Persian game of Ganjifa, half the suits were also inverted, including a suit of coins.
 This was also true for the European games of Tarot and Ombre.
 The inverting of suits had no purpose in terms of play but was an artifact from the earliest games.

 These Turko-Arabic cards, called Kanjifa, used the suits coins, clubs, cups, and swords, but the clubs represented polo sticks; Europeans changed that suit, as polo was an obscure sport to them.

 The Latin suits are coins, clubs, cups, and swords.
 They are the earliest suit-system in Europe, and were adopted from the cards imported from Mamluk Egypt and Moorish Granada in the 1370s.

 There are four types of Latin suits: Italian, Spanish, Portuguese, (Note: "Portuguese" is slightly misleading nomenclature.
 The suit system may have originated in Catalonia and spread out through the western Mediterranean before being replaced by the "Spanish" system.
 The association with Portugal comes from the fact that they continued to use it until completely going over to French suits at the beginning of the 20th century.) and an extinct archaic type.
 The systems can be distinguished by the pips of their long suits: swords and clubs.